ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 amount, prior to sending an in-Lightning HTLC to the client.

+If a client has an existing swap-in-potentiam UTXO, and its deadline goes below the deadline of the LSP it committed to, then the client SHOULD use the previous flow to spend it onchain to another swap-in-potentiam address to itself.
+This resets te deadline, at the expense of having to re-wait for the `min_confirmations` again.

 ### Opening 0-Conf Lightning Channels Backed By Swap-in-potentiam

 A client, taking on the role of Alice, may request the LSP,